 FAST-PT makes use of NUMPY and SCIPY libraries.
 It is advised that you have newer versions of numpy and scipy.
 We have found that older versions of numpy and scipy can be problematic.
 To run the scripts that reproduce our plots you will also need a current version of matplotlib.
 If you want to save the animation file to an mp4 you will need to have FFMPEG installed.
 Our code was originally developed with Python version 2.7.10, NUMPY 1.8.2, and SCIPY 0.15.1.
-It is possible that newer version of Python and NUMPY and SCIPY can result in errors, due to software changes.
+We have also tested our code on Python version 3.5.1.
+It is possible that newer versions of Python, NUMPY, and SCIPY will have compatibility issues.